Hantzley/amazon-bedrock-streamlit-app/README.md

-# GenAI Streamlit demo multi-modal applications for Amazon Bedrock
+# GenAI Streamlit demo multimodal applications for Amazon Bedrock

 This project offers a somple front-end application built with Streamlit to showcase Amazon Bedrock.
 You can deploy this CDK project in your AWS account.
 Alternatively, you can run the Streamlit application on your local machine.